Cláudio Hummes: Early life and education

-Hummes was born Auri Alfonso Hummes in the village of Batinga Sul to Pedro Adão Hummes, a German-Brazilian, and Maria Frank, a German.
+Hummes was born Auri Alfonso Hummes in the city of Montenegro to Pedro Adão Hummes, a German-Brazilian, and Maria Frank, a German.
 Taking the name Cláudio upon his profession as a Franciscan, he was ordained to the priesthood on 3 August 1958 by Archbishop João Resende Costa.
 He obtained a doctorate in philosophy in 1963 from the Pontifical University Antonianum in Rome.

 From 1963 until 1968, he taught philosophy at the Franciscan seminary in Garibaldi, the major seminary of Viamão, and at the Pontifical Catholic University of Porto Alegre.
 He then studied at the Ecumenical Institute of Bossey in Geneva, Switzerland, where he received a specialization in ecumenism.
 He was adviser for ecumenical affairs to the Episcopal Conference of Brazil, Provincial Superior of the Franciscans of Rio Grande do Sul (1972–1975), and president of the Union of Latin American Conferences of Franciscans.

-Along with his native Portuguese and Riograndenser Hunsrückisch, a regional German dialect of southern Brazil, he could also speak Standard German, French, Spanish, and Italian.
+Along with his native Portuguese he speaks Riograndenser Hunsrückisch, a regional German dialect of south.